sguox002/leetcode/leetcode-all.md

 <<-1475	Final Prices With a Special Discount in a Shop    		75.0%	Easy
 if you buy prices[i] you can get discount at price[j] where j>i and prices[j]<prices[i], j shall be minimized.
 stack: find next smaller.
 ->>

-<<-1003	Check If Word Is Valid After Substitutions    		55.6%	Medium
-given a string s, with only 'a','b','c'. check if you can build t by adding "abc" any times.
-equivalent: eliminate "abc" and make it empty. using stack or deque is more convenient since it needs check two chars.
-->>

-<<-1028	Recover a Tree From Preorder Traversal    		70.3%	Hard
-preorder traversal to get the serialization string, with (dashes), number of dashes=depth+value. if only one child, it is the left child. iterative stack: store node and depth.
-When top depth larger than current, pop it. add a - at the end for convenience.
-->>

 <<-1063	Number of Valid Subarrays    		71.7%	Hard